-What risks are covered under an all-year travel insurance?
+What risks are covered under an annual travel insurance policy?

-Taking out travel insurance should be part of your trip preparations because you can protect yourself against the financial consequences of illness, accidents and natural disasters at little cost.
-Travel insurance includes trip cancellation coverage and personal assistance.
+Taking out travel insurance should be part of your trip preparations because it allows you to protect yourself against the financial consequences of illness, accidents and natural disasters at little cost.
+Travel insurance includes cancellation insurance and personal assistance.

 - Check whether you already have travel insurance (some credit cards also provide trip coverage!).

 - Note: REGA is not an insurance; even as a patron you are not legally entitled to any benefits.

 - If something happens abroad, we recommend contacting your insurer at once.
 Take the emergency phone number of the 24h helpline and your policy number with you.

 - An all-year travel insurance covers additional risks that are not covered under a short-term travel insurance (e.g. administration fee of travel agency).

 - Usually travel insurance does not include your luggage.
 While the insurance providers do offer luggage coverage, this is only a supplement and subject to an extra charge.
 This supplement covers the risks of theft, robbery and damage, along with loss and damage during transportation by a carrier.
 Lost or forgotten items are excluded.
 Tip: Take out luggage coverage as a supplement to your home contents insurance policy.
 This is usually cheaper.

 - If you go on holiday by car, you need breakdown insurance (roadside assistance).
 This supplement covers breakdown service, towing and return costs as well as additional costs for the continuation of your trip if the car breaks down completely.
 This cover is usually limited to Europe.